-To ensure the Exhaust hood and Make-up air unit are balanced to one another is the reason a kitchen air balance is required.
+Ensuring the Exhaust hood and Make-up air unit are balanced with one another is the reason a restaurant air balance is required.

-An air balance expert's job is to test and adjust the exhaust hood to achieve the air removal that it needs, and was engineered for, to successfully remove all the smoke from the kitchen.
+An air balancer's job is to test and adjust the exhaust hood to achieve the air removal and velocity that it needs to successfully extract all the smoke from the kitchen during peak cooking times.

 After adjusting the exhaust hood to the correct airflow, the balancing tech then adjusts the MAU to supply the building with the same amount of air that is being exhausted out, this procedure is done to ensure the restaurant's building pressure is equal.

 Due to the importance of building pressures being equal, the city health department requires a restaurant air balance report to be provided prior to all restaurants opening, also, when there are any major renovations performed.

 Commercial HVAC air balancing is very similar to residential, however, there are extra factors that widely differentiate the two.

 For example, commercial air balancing for HVAC systems requires testing and balancing the outside air, which in most cases, is an economizer.

 The image here is a snapshot of testing an economizer on a commercial HVAC packaged unit.